formigone/rokko-mvc/README.md

  * Very, very modular
  * Models, controllers, and custom libraries can be namespaced and still get autoloaded
  * Easily configured from a single configuration file
+ * Heavily documented with PHPDocs
+ * Build using Test Driven Development, giving the framework a higher degree of reliability, confidence, and predictability

 Author: Rodrigo Formigone Silveira

 Website: http://www.rodrigo-silveira.com